 It’s common to have soreness at the insertion site in the groins.
-We access the heart by inserting multiple sheaths:plastic tubes in the leg veins at the groin.
+I access the heart by inserting 2 or 3 sheaths/plastic tubes in the leg veins at the groin.
 To prevent clots from forming in the heart, we perform AF ablation without stopping anticoagulation.
 This means firm pressure will be required when the sheaths are removed.
-And that causes varying degrees of soreness in the groin region over the following days.
-Bruising is common.
-And bruising will follow gravity, so it’s common for black-and-blue marks to move down the leg.
+This causes varying degrees of soreness in the groin region over the following days.
+Bruising is common, which will follow gravity, so it’s common for black-and-blue marks to move down the leg.
 Sheath placement or removal may also irritate the nerve bundle that runs adjacent to the leg (femoral) vein.

-Although most patients have discomfort at the insertion site, persistent pain (for more than a few days) or swelling are causes for concern.
+Although most patients have discomfort at the insertion site, persistent pain (for more than a week) or swelling may be cause for concern.
 One of the most common complications of AF ablation is injury to the blood vessel in the groin area.
-In these cases, your doctor will likely want to take a look at the site.
-Occasionally, we might arrange for an ultrasound.
+In these cases, please do let me know and I will likely want to take a look at the site.
+Occasionally, we might arrange for an ultrasound scan of the area.

 General anesthesia effects (for those that require one):

-Some patients recover from the gas and drugs easily but others do not.
-Many patients feel nausea and groggy for hours.
-Some patients experience these symptoms for days.
+Some people recover from the gas and drugs easily but others do not.
+Many people feel nausea and groggy for hours, whilst others experience these symptoms for days.
 It’s also common to have a sore throat or cough from the (endotracheal) tube that sits in the back of the throat for the duration of the procedure.
 There is a great deal of variation in how people tolerate anesthesia.

-Do not expect to have a flawless rhythm after AF ablation.
+It’s actually very common to have palpitations and sometimes arrhythmias in the initial period after AF ablation.
 Remember that this was a big procedure.
-The many burns it takes to isolate pulmonary veins can irritate the heart, which in turn may cause arrhythmia.
-Other possible disruptions to the rhythm include prolonged bed rest, effects of anesthesia, and pain.
+The many burns or freezes it takes to isolate pulmonary veins can irritate the heart, which in turn may cause arrhythmia.

-Premature beats in the hours to days after the procedure are common.
-Atrial fibrillation can occur.
 Although having AF after an ablation is a risk factor for a future recurrence, it doesn’t mean the procedure did not work.
-The burns irritate the heart, and as they heal (expand), over days to weeks, the irregular rhythm can resolve.
-This is why we have what’s called a waiting period (6-8 weeks) after the procedure before we declare success–or not.
+The burns irritate the heart, and as they heal, over days to weeks, the irregular rhythm can resolve.
+This is why we have what’s called a waiting period (6-8 weeks) after the procedure before we asses the degree of success.
 AF that occurs in the post-procedure period is rarely dangerous because all patients are kept on anticoagulation and most patients remain on rate-slowing meds.
-Persistent high heart rates (which sometimes indicates left atrial flutter) can be more difficult to control, sometimes requiring cardioversion.
+Persistent high heart rates (which sometimes indicates atrial flutter) can be more difficult to control, sometimes require cardioversion.